Home » Recipes » Appetizers » Lasagna Fritta

 Lasagna Fritta

-a closeup of deep fried lasagna being dipped in marinara sauce.
+a closeup of lasagna fritta being dipped in marinara sauce.

 Why You Need Deep Fried Lasagna In Your Life

-1. Crispy Crunchy: Panko breading makes the crunch on these out of this world!
+1. Crispy Crunchy: Panko breading makes these SUPER crunchy.

-3. Quick: These cook up in just a few minutes’ time.
+3. Quick and Easy: These cook up in just a few minutes.

 Ingredient Notes and Shopping Tips

-1. Lasagna Noodles: Be sure to buy regular not no-boil noodles.
-Since we’re not baking these in the oven with sauce, they’ll need to be precooked before frying.
+• Lasagna Noodles: Be sure to buy regular not no-boil noodles.

-5. Dip: Dip in your favorite sauce like marinara or alfredo.
+• Dip: Dip in your favorite sauce like marinara or alfredo.
+This is my go-to homemade marinara.
+Storebought: I'm a big fan of Rao's brand.

 a deep fried lasagna roll up cut in half with ricotta cheese coming out.

-1. Don’t forget to add salt to your pasta water.
-It is the only chance you get to flavor your noodles.
+1. Season: Remember to add salt to your pasta water.
+This is the only chance you have to flavor your noodles.

-4. Don’t crowd your skillet, work in batches until all are fried.
-The oil will stay hot, and your lasagna will stay crispier!
+5. Fry Only a Few At a Time: Don't crowd your skillet.
+Work in batches of 4 or 5 depending on your pan size.
+The oil will stay hot, and your lasagna will get crispier!

 fried lasagna garnished with parsley with a bowl of marinara in the background.